Ayub Khan: 1969 protests and resignation

 In 1969, Ayub Khan opened negotiations with the opposition parties in what was termed as a "Round Table Conference" where he held talks with all major opposition parties.
 However, these discussions yielded no results and strong anti-Ayub demonstrations calling for his resignation were sparked all over the country.
 During this time, Ayub Khan survived a near-fatal cardiac arrest that put him out of the office, and later survived a paralysis attack that put him in a wheelchair.
 The police were unable to maintain Law and order in Pakistan, especially in East Pakistan where riots and a serious uprising were quelled.
 At one point, Home and Defence Minister Vice-Admiral Rahman told journalists that the "country was under the mob rule and that police were not strong enough to tackle the situation."

-The PPP also led very strong protests, street demonstrations, and riots against Ayub Khan's administration when the prices of food consumer products such as sugar, tea, and wheat hiked up.
-Disapproval of Ayub Khan was widely expressed by chanted slogans and insults referring to him.
-On the streets of major cities of West Pakistan, massive wall chalkings that employed derogatory and pejorative terms for Ayub made headlines in the print and broadcast media.

 Elements in the military began supporting the opposition political parties; it was this that finally brought about the demise of Ayub Khan's era.
-On 25 March 1969, President Ayub Khan, after consulting Advocate Raja Muhammad Qalib Ali Khan (the last person to meet the president before resignation) resigned from office and invited the commander-in-chief of the army General Yahya Khan to take over control of the country.
+On 25 March 1969, President Ayub Khan resigned from office and invited the commander-in-chief of the army General Yahya Khan to take over control of the country.